 What is a Product Roadmap?

-To answer this complex question, we propose a definition extracted from the essential book Product Roadmaps Relaunched (and with which we are totally aligned at Draft): “a Product Roadmap describes how you intend to achieve your product vision.
+According to Product Roadmaps Relaunched (and with which we are totally aligned at Draft): “a Product Roadmap describes how you intend to achieve your product vision.
 It focuses on the value you propose to deliver to your customer and your organization in order to rally support and coordinate effort among stakeholders.”

 How to build a Product Roadmap?

-How to determine a compelling strategic vision
+How to develop a compelling product vision

-- Describe a desirable future state.
+- Describe a desired future state